Jobbik: Comments by members

 On the eve of the 2009 elections to the European parliament, a comment was posted on a Hungarian political internet forum, allegedly in the name of Krisztina Morvai, who then headed the party's electoral list.
 Addressing their remarks to Hungarian Jews, the comment poster stated that they "would be glad if the so-called proud Hungarian Jews went back to playing with their tiny circumcised dicks instead of vilifying me."
 News of this comment, which was roundly condemned, spread rapidly around the world and eventually even featured in an article in The Economist.
-Morvai's critics pointed to her refusal to even discuss the issue, let alone deny it, implying that this was sufficient to ascribe authorship of the remarks to her.

-Her supporters, however, claimed that though she certainly had a record of being critical of the state of Israel given a sympathy for the Palestinian cause she developed while working as an international human rights lawyer, the idea of Morvai being an antisemite was "simply ridiculous", given that at the time of her alleged remarks she was married to a Hungarian of Jewish origin, with whom she had three children.
+Morvai's critics pointed to her refusal to even discuss the issue, let alone deny it, implying that this was sufficient to ascribe authorship of the remarks to her; however, her supporters claimed that though she certainly had a record of being critical of the state of Israel given a sympathy for the Palestinian cause she developed while working as an international human rights lawyer, the idea of Morvai being an antisemite was "simply ridiculous", given that at the time of her alleged remarks she was married to a Hungarian of Jewish origin, with whom she had three children.

 In a newsletter published by a group calling itself "The trade union of Hungarian police officers prepared for action", the following was allegedly printed: "Given our current situation, anti-Semitism is not just our right, but it is the duty of every Hungarian homeland lover, and we must prepare for armed battle against the Jews."
 The editor of the union, Judit Szima, was a Jobbik candidate in the upcoming election for the European Union parliament.
 Haaretz alleged that Szima "didn't see anything wrong with the content of the article."
 Cooperation between Jobbik and the trade union led by Szima was dismantled in 2010 and since then there has been no affiliation between them.

-During spring 2012, Jobbik representative in Hungarian parliament Zsolt Baráth caused an outrage by commemorating 1882 blood libel against the Jews in Parliament.
-The Tiszaeszlár blood libel, found later to be unrelated to Jews, was known as the first major anti-Jewish event in modern Hungary, predating the Holocaust.
+In the spring of 2012, Zsolt Baráth, a Jobbik representative in the Hungarian parliament, gave a speech about the Tiszaeszlár Affair which was widely criticized as antisemitic.
+The Tiszaeszlár Affair was an 1882 court case and blood libel where several Jews were accused and ultimately found innocent of murdering a Hungarian peasant girl.
+The court's verdict stoked antisemitism across Hungary.
+Baráth claimed, invoking an antisemitic dog whistle, that the judge had ruled wrongly in the case under pressure from international financiers.
 Baráth's speech caused controversy among Jobbik MPs: some – despite finding it inappropriate and uncalled-for – stated that in a mature democracy there should not be taboo topics, while leaders of the Jobbik Parliamentary Group told the media that they had evaluated the speech and learnt the lesson that they should care more about what their MPs say.
 After the incident, Baráth was not re-elected and is no longer an MP of Jobbik.